 Your Other Resumes

-The world has shrunk since the internet arrived, and everyone is in everyone else’s business, depending on what information you put out there.
+The world has shrunk since the internet arrived.
 As a result, employers will research you after you’ve contacted them or had an interview.
 Having an online profile will strengthen your case.
 LinkedIn is the go-to job website, so use your resume and as the basis of your LinkedIn profile, adding LinkedIn-specific content such as Recommendations or Groups.
 This will give potential employers the chance to make an in-depth assessment.
 You can include:

 - A brief profile summary